mapbox/node-pre-gyp/README.md

 If a a binary was not available for a given platform and `--fallback-to-build` was used then `node-gyp rebuild` will be called to try to source compile the module.

+#### 9) One more option

+It may be that you want to work with two s3 buckets, one for staging and one for production; this arrangement makes it less likely to accidentally overwrite a production binary.
+It also allows the production environment to have more restrictive permissions than staging while still enabling publishing when developing and testing.

+The binary.host property can be set at execution time.
+In order to do so all of the following conditions must be true.

+- binary.host is falsey or not present
+- binary.staging_host is not empty
+- binary.production_host is not empty

+If any of these checks fail then the operation will not perform execution time determination of the s3 target.

+If the command being executed is "publish" the the default is set to `binary.staging_host`.
+In all other cases the default is `binary.production_host`.

+The command-line options `--s3_host staging` or `--s3_host production` override the default.
+If `s3_host` is not `staging` or `production` an exception is thrown.

+This allows installing from staging by specifying `--s3_host staging`.
+And it requires specifying `--s3_option production` in order to publish to production making accidental publishing less likely.

 ## N-API Considerations

 [N-API](https://nodejs.org/api/n-api.html#n_api_n_api) is an ABI-stable alternative to previous technologies such as [nan](https://github.com/nodejs/nan) which are tied to a specific Node runtime engine.
 N-API is Node runtime engine agnostic and guarantees modules created today will continue to run, without changes, into the future.